 Some of her statements were correct.
 Far more were not.

-“She values (Highlights for Children’s) science articles and always reads them to her three sons.”
+“She values science articles and always reads them to her three sons.”

 This one had my mother in stitches.
-“Sorry, Wen, but I can’t quite picture you reading Highlights for Children to Henry, Josh, and Zach.”
+“Sorry, Wen, but I can’t quite picture you reading (that magazine) to Henry, Josh, and Zach.”
 Possibly because they were 18, 16, and 14.

 Another one stated, “Hobday has lived in her Burnt Hills home for seven years but grew up in the Forest Road area.”
 At a glance, this sentence might seem okay.
 But since I currently live in the very same Forest Road area where I grew up – and since Forest Road is definitely located in Burnt Hills proper – I found her distinction baffling.